mjl-/gowebirc/README.md

 - bug: when another nick renames it isn't propagated with events
 - bug: when we query a user, then write something, we get message about duplicate sessions

-- implement highlights, at least for own nick name.
 - autoreconnect, autojoin
 - send list of users in channels to frontend
 - implement tab completion